Peharge/MAVIS-old/README.md

 - **[01.03.2025]** MAVIS Installer 3 EAP release
 - **[15.03.2025]** MAVIS 3 release !!!
 - **[16.03.2025]** MAVIS 3.3 release !!!
+- **[19.03.2025]** Development of MAVIS 4 has begun – featuring new Vision Models, a more powerful and faster MAVIS Terminal, and access to over 200 models.
+No separate main, math, or code versions – ensuring greater usability.

 ## Updates